- Written by Dr.Mehmet Demircioglu

 Fine pale hair behaves very differently from thick silver hair.
 It can look elegant when it is well distributed, but it may provide less coverage per graft.
 The result can still be natural, but the patient must understand that natural does not always mean visually dense under every condition.

-I avoid promising strong density to a patient whose hair shaft diameter cannot support that promise.
-Fine hair requires careful planning, softer expectations, and a stronger respect for the donor budget.
-When lighter color and fine caliber are present together, I usually speak even more carefully about what surgery can and cannot do.
+A strong-density promise is not responsible when the hair shaft diameter cannot support that promise.
+Fine hair requires careful planning, softer expectations, and a stronger respect for the donor reserve.
+When lighter color and fine caliber are present together, the consultation should be especially clear about what surgery can and cannot do.

 Patients in this situation should read my explanation of hair transplant planning with fine hair.
 It helps separate the cosmetic illusion of fullness from the actual number and quality of hairs available.